zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_fifos.rst

 Function
 ********

-Multiple processes can wait on the same FIFO object.
+Multiple fibers can wait on the same FIFO object.
 Data is passed to the first fiber that waited on the FIFO, and then to the background task if no fibers are waiting.
 Through this mechanism the FIFO object can synchronize or communicate between more than two contexts through